BLUE INK BORDERS, studio STAMPS and CAPTIONS on printed photographs

 Copyright © KLW NFC Imprint Private Collection 2013 ARR

-For some time after Bock's departure in 1865, Thomas Nevin was using the same supply of blue ink on the same design as Bock's with just a minimal alteration to include Bock's name as credential - "T. Nevin Late A. Bock" - enclosed by a belt - the belt being a popular and universal design of the period.
-The blue ink of the stamp verso of this portrait of a seated woman (below) is from the same stock as Bock's (above), with the addition of a slight tinge of red on the kangaroo's breast.
+For some time after Bock's departure in 1865, Thomas Nevin was using the same supply of blue ink on the same design as Bock's with just a minimal alteration to include Bock's name - "T. Nevin Late A. Bock" - enclosed by a belt - the belt being a popular and universal design of the period.
+The shade of blue ink used to stamp verso this portrait of a seated woman (below) is from the same stock as Bock's (above), with the addition of a slight tinge of red on the kangaroo.

-Carte-de-visite portrait in oval mount of an unidentified woman white collared dress
+Carte-de-visite portrait in oval mount of an unidentified woman wearing a black dress with white collar

 Photographer Thomas Nevin ca. 1866-7